peterdurham/code-boost/content/blog/0apollo-server-setup/index.md

 });
 ```

-Here is our starter apollo-server setup. **typeDefs** will store our GraphQL schema in a string template literal.
+Here is our starter apollo-server setup. **typeDefs** will soon store our GraphQL schema in a string template literal.
 The **resolvers** object will contain our query logic and is where we interact with the database.

 ### Writing our Schema